 Fever is the most common side effect, occurring in 5%-15% of vaccine recipients.
 About 5% of people develop a mild rash.
 When they occur, fever and rash usually appear 7-12 days after vaccination.
 About 25% of adult women receiving MMR develop temporary joint pain, a symptom related to the rubella component of the combined vaccine.
 Joint pain only occurs in women who are not immune to rubella at the time of vaccination.
-MMR may cause thrombocytopenia (low platelet count) at the rate of about 1 case per 30,000 - 40,000 vaccinated people.
-Cases are almost always temporary and not lifethreatening.
+MMR may cause thrombocytopenia (low platelet count) at the rate of about 1 case per 30,000-40,000 vaccinated people.
+Cases are almost always temporary and not life-threatening.
 More severe reactions, including allergic reactions, are rare.
-Other severe problems (e.g., deafness, permanent brain damage) occur so rarely that experts cannot be sure whether they are caused by the vaccine or not.